 Classical Civilisation, more commonly known as Classics, is the study of Ancient Greece and Ancient Rome.
-It consists of the study of the literature, history, philosophy and art of Greece and Rome, giving insight into their social, cultural and political values and beliefs.
+It consists of the study of the history, mythology, literature, philosophy and art of Greece and Rome, giving insight into their social, cultural and political values and beliefs.